Rita Repulsa: Season 2

-In season 2, Eventually Rita's reign of terror came to an end when Lord Zedd returned to assume control.
+In season 2, Rita's reign of terror came to an end when Lord Zedd returned to assume control.
 Then it is revealed Rita was not the true empress, but actually the regent of Zedd's empire while he was off in other places.
 Zedd was furious that Rita had failed to defeat "children" and conquer the Earth, even when Rita warned him about Zordon.
 Despite Rita's begging and pleading, Lord Zedd vaporized Rita's magic wand and shrank her down to the size of a toy before again exiling her into space in a space dumpster.
 Locked within a space dumpster, Rita came within inches of freedom when her dumpster came to Earth, and Bulk and Skull succeeded in opening the dumpster.
 But the Power Rangers were successful in sending Rita back into space.
-Eventually her dumpster crashed into the moon, and she escaped.
+Eventually, her dumpster crashed into the Moon, and she escaped.
 Down but not out, after regaining her freedom, Rita sought assistance from Finster, her still loyal henchman, to concoct a love potion that would generate libidic feelings for use on Lord Zedd.
 She also used a beauty cream made by Finster over her face to become younger (serving to transition the actress from Soga to Perez).
-The love potion worked, and the two were then married.
+The love potion worked and the two were then married.
 Once married to Lord Zedd, Rita eventually gave up her magic practices and worked alongside Lord Zedd as a partner in crime.
 With Zedd by Rita's side, they are more powerful together and attempted to defeat the Rangers.
 Though they each failed, the Rangers did not claim victory so easily as the result of how efficacious their enemies have become.

 Season 3

 In season 3, Shortly after the wedding, Rita's brother, Rito Revolto, arrived to join his sister and brother-in-law on their quest to destroy the Power Rangers.
 Following this, crossing their staffs, Rita and Zedd were able to make monsters grow by the power of lightning.
 Nevertheless, they continued to fail, even with help from Rita's spy, Katherine Hillard, who, after breaking free from Rita's control, joined the forces of the Power Rangers as the second Pink Ranger when Kimberly Hart departed for Florida.
-Additionally, Goldar found out about the love potion that Rita used on Lord Zedd, and had a concoction created to reverse the effects.
-The anti-love potion brought Zedd back to normal, however, he had apparently developed a real love for Rita of his own accord.
+Additionally, Goldar found out about the love potion that Rita used on Lord Zedd and had a concoction created to reverse the effects.
+The anti-love potion brought Zedd back to normal.
+However, he had apparently developed a real love for Rita of his own accord.